farhad-dalirani/ROS-1-Warm-Up/README.md

-## About this repository, ROS 1 Warm-up:
+## About this repository, ROS 1 Warm-up tutorial:
 This repository contains code, instructions, commands, etc for Robotic Operating System (ROS 1) for the purpose of education and Warming-up.